 If I wasn’t afraid, I’d throw parties for people who are enemies with each other and pass out wine and weed until they held each other and danced.
 I’d get commuters on the train to stop staring at screens and sing Bohemian Rhapsody on their way to work.
 I’d open a 24-hour drive-through soup stand/library because soup and books are needed at all hours.

-If I wasn’t afraid I’d cut my hair short and let it go gray or dye it purple or red or blue depending on my mood and I’d stop wearing makeup.
-I’d wear yoga pants and tee shirts every day and I’d burn the Spanx and the heels and the scale and the mirrors, except for a tiny one to check my teeth and pluck the pesky hairs, because no one wants to see a brave bearded lady.
+If I wasn’t afraid, I’d cut my hair short and dye it purple or maybe blue.
+Then I’d shave it off and let it grow back wild and gray.
+I’d stop wearing makeup and burn the Spanx and smash the scale and the mirrors, except for a tiny one to check my teeth and pluck the pesky hairs, because no one wants to see a brave bearded lady.

-I’d tell you that if I wasn’t afraid and I’d hope you’d feel less alone, and less afraid.
+I’d tell you these things if I wasn’t afraid and I’d hope you’d feel less alone, and less afraid.